xterm-x11/docs/package.md

 openSUSE, SUSE Linux Enterprise: `$ sudo zypper install xterm`

-TIP: If you are using another system, see the following two sections.
-You might need to run a command to search for the XTerm package to find the correct package name in the packagage manager's repository.
+If you are using another system, see the following two sections.

 **Step 4**